Al-Qoubaiyat

 Al Qoubaiyat, Koubeiyat, Kobayat or Qoubayat (ٱلْقُبَيَّات) is the biggest Christian village in the Akkar Governorate, Lebanon.
 Its population is mostly composed of Maronites numbering around 12,000 persons according to the civil state registers.
-It is usually full with people during summer but a few stay during the winter.
+During summer time the area is highly populated but in winter time, many leave the mountains.
 The village's mountainous terrain and snowy winters harbour many leisure activities including hiking, camping, mountain biking, offroading and sightseeing.
-During the winter, many locals and tourists head towards its high peaks for skiing.
+During the winter, many locals and tourists head towards its high snowy peaks for skiing.

 Etymology

 The origin of the name "Al Qoubaiyat" is Aramaic.
 The word "Qbayya" means the big pool of water, and "Qbayyat" is the plural of it.
 That region was called "Qbayyat" for being rich in water sources.

 Geography

-Al Qoubaiyat is located at the northeast of the Lebanese republic. to the North of the Lebanese capital Beirut.
-It covers around 70 sqm.
+Al Qoubaiyat is located at the mountennes area in the northeast part of the Republic of Lebanon.
+It is 140 km to the north of the Lebanese capital, Beirut.
+It covers around 70 km2.

 It is bordered at the west by Akkar al-Atika and Bireh, at the East by Hermel, and the north by Andaket and Aydamoun.